- Home

 Quality time is also important, so if you’ve not spent much meaningful time together recently, why not schedule a date night?

-Or, if you’re not in a relationship and one of your goals is to find love, then you might want to try Rest Less dating – Rest Less members Dave and Dawn met here, and are now engaged!
+Or, if you’re not in a relationship and one of your goals is to find love, you might like to consider joining Rest Less Dating.
+Here, you can connect with singles over 50 in a safe and secure online environment.
+Rest Less members Dave and Dawn met here, and are now engaged!

 November

 Reduce your screen time.
-There are many health benefits to reducing the amount of time we spend in front of a screen – whether it’s a computer screen or on a phone.
+There are many health benefits to reducing the amount of time we spend in front of a screen – whether it’s a computer screen, a TV, or on a phone.
 Too much screen time can lead to weight gain, sleep problems, eye strain, and poor posture.

-Try taking regular breaks from smart devices to listen to some music, read a book, meet up with people in person, or go for a walk.
+Try taking regular breaks from smart devices to listen to some music, read a book, meet up with people, or go for a walk.
 It’s also good to leave your phone outside of your bedroom at night so that you won’t be tempted to check it before you go to sleep.

 Our article, 8 tips for coping with screen fatigue, has plenty more ideas on ways you can cut down your screen time.